When they want you to buy something they will call you.

 But the myth of American innocence is inherently unstable.
 Like any other addiction (alcohol, consumerism, fundamentalism, Marxism, free market libertarianism, workaholism and our greatest addiction of all, fear), it has very little nutritional capacity and must be constantly fed.

 And keep in mind that it was the CIA that coined the phrase, “conspiracy theorist,” and only when it perceived the need to marginalize progressives who questioned the official story of the Kennedy assassination.
+This is the same CIA, along with the entire “intelligence community,” that created and still perpetuates the “Russiagate” narrative.
+By 2017 I was cringing to see so many good-hearted and usually intelligent liberals praising these murderers simply because they appeared to be challenging Trumpus.

 Are you feeling manipulated, that you’ve read this far only to be dragged into the vaccination argument?
 Well, isn’t manipulation the real issue here?
 Can you at least agree with me that for our entire history Americans have been, by our very nature, particularly susceptible to hysterias and witch-hunts?
 That we have always been willing to suspend our sacred individualism and give our identity over to the spokespersons of centralized control in the desperate hope that it might push away the nightmares that they themselves have created?